The Biggest Obstacles to Achieving the Best Outcome in Your Georgia DUI Case:

 My job is to help people charged with DUI achieve the best outcome.
-It's the same job I signed onto almost 20 years ago.
+It's the same job I signed onto more than 20 years ago.
 Nothing has changed except for the fact that clients have so much more access to misinformation.

 Unreasonable expectations hurt the accused because it causes two serious problems:

 The first problem has to do with attorney selection.
 It would be very easy to simply tell potential clients what they want to hear.
 Life, temporarily, would be so much easier if I agreed that someone's “Miranda Rights” should have been read or that the officer cannot pull someone over unless they “weave outside their lane at least 3 times.”

 However, things would only be easier for a short period.
 I see clients screaming at their lawyers at the courthouse almost every day.
 I am sure that the genesis of that screaming started before the attorney's retainer was paid.
 So, in essence, people with unreasonable expectations hire the wrong lawyers.
 They hire lawyers that agree with or fuel those expectations.

 As a result, the outcome is never pretty, and I often wonder if people remember that I told them that no lawyer can predict the outcome of a case until a case is reviewed.
 Any attorney who says that he or she can get a DUI case dismissed or reduced is only saying that to get hired.
 I must tell people this fact at least 75 times a week.